rubenrua/Notes/dev_notes.md

 Complexity is like a bug light for smart people.
 We can't resist it, even though we know it's bad for us.

+There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+— Tony Hoare

 Technical debt is not created all at once.
 It's the accumulation of many small shortcuts over time.
 A few extra minutes early on could save hours or days of maintenance over time.
 — Eric Elliott